Ernie Grunfeld: National team career

 Grunfeld was selected to participate as a member of the American basketball team at the 1973 Maccabiah Games, while he was still attending high school.
 The US team was defeated by Israel in the final game.

 Grunfeld played on the team that won a gold medal at the 1975 Pan American Games.
 He also participated in the basketball event at the 1976 Summer Olympics, again winning the gold medal.
-He became an American citizen that year.
+He became an U.S. citizen that year.

 Sportscasting career

-After he retired from the NBA, Grunfeld was the Knicks radio analyst for the MSG Network from 1986–89.
+After he retired from the NBA, Grunfeld was the Knicks radio analyst for the MSG Network from 1986 to 1989.
 He then briefly worked under Stu Jackson as an assistant coach for the Knicks before starting his career in team administration.

 Executive career

 Grunfeld was appointed director of administration in the 1990–91 season and was moved to vice-president of player personnel on April 23, 1991.
 He was then appointed vice president and general manager on July 21, 1993.
 He became president and general manager on February 23, 1996.
 During his time with the Knicks, Grunfeld and his family were residents of Franklin Lakes, New Jersey.

-During his eight-year tenure with the Knicks executive, the team had a record of 397 wins and 227 losses (.636), and a 61–44 playoff record.
-They won the Atlantic Division three times and reached the NBA finals twice.
+During his eight-year tenure as a Knicks executive, the team had a record of 397 wins and 227 losses (.636) and a 61–44 playoff record.
+They won the Atlantic Division three times and reached the NBA Finals twice.

-At the time of his removal from his general manager post, during the 1998–99 season, the team had a 21–21 record and were on the verge of not making the playoffs.
-They eventually got in with a 27–23 record.
-He was responsible for bringing every player on that roster to the team except for Patrick Ewing.
+At the time of his removal from the general manager post during the 1998–99 season, the Knicks had a 21–21 record and were on the verge of not making the playoffs.
+They eventually made it with a 27–23 record.
+Grunfeld was responsible for bringing every player on that roster to the team except for Patrick Ewing.
 Before the start of the season, he organized the trade of Charles Oakley to the Toronto Raptors for Marcus Camby, and John Starks to the Golden State Warriors for Latrell Sprewell.
-Many people blamed him for the Knicks' poor play.
-However, they came within 3 games of winning the championship, losing to the San Antonio Spurs in 5 games.
-At first it was said that he was being temporarily relieved of his duties as general manager.
-When the season ended with the result that came about, it was said that all was forgiven and he would be reinstated.
+Yet many fans blamed Grunfeld for the Knicks' poor performance.
+However, they came within three games of winning the championship, losing to the San Antonio Spurs in five games.
+At first, MSG announced that Grunfeld was being temporarily relieved of his duties as general manager.
+But at the season's end, the Knicks having reached the NBA Finals, MSG announced that all was forgiven and Grunfeld would be reinstated.

-However, he took the job as the Bucks' general manager on August 13, 1999.
-He held the position for four seasons, during which the Bucks made the playoffs three times and enjoyed 14 playoff wins.
+However, he took the job as the Milwaukee Bucks' general manager on August 13, 1999.
+He held the position for four seasons during which the Bucks made the playoffs three times and enjoyed 14 playoff wins.
 The team won 177 regular season games and lost 151 (.540 average).